 - 1) Title to the Sunny Lake JV Properties is held by WISCO ADI as trustee for B.C.
 Ltd. and WISCO ADI in accordance with their interests in the Sunny Lake Joint Venture, which as of the date of this AIF are held by B.C.
 Ltd. as to an 81.1% interest and WISCO ADI as to a 18.9% interest.
 For further information, please see the discussion in this AIF under "Corporate Structure The WISCO Investment". - 2) WISCO ADI owns a 40% interest in Labec Century.
 As of the date of this AIF, WISCO ADI owns 40% of the voting non-equity shares and 40% of the non-voting equity shares of Labec Century.
-For further information, please see the discussion in this AIF under "Corporate Structure The WISCO Investment". - 3) Canadian Century has funded expenditures on the Duncan Lake Property that should provide it with a further 3% interest in that property. - 4) Trudeau Gold Inc. changed its name to Century Metals Inc. on April 30, 2018.
+For further information, please see the discussion in this AIF under "Corporate Structure The WISCO Investment". - 3) Following the 2020 fiscal year Century Metals Inc. on June 3, 2020, completed its RTO transaction with Reyna Silver Corp.
+Century Metals Inc. Amalgamated with Reyna Silver Corp., by way of an RTO, on the June 3, 2020 and changed its name to Reyna Silver Corp.
+Century Global Commodities Corporation reduced it's holding from 50.15% of Century Metals Inc. to 3.67% of Reyna Silver Corp. after the amalgamation.
+It resumed trading as Reyna Silver Corp. on the TSX-V on June 8, 2020 under the new ticker RSLV.

 In order to understand the Company's organizational structure and, in particular, the ownership of Century and of its interests in its iron ore properties, it is also important to understand certain agreements and arrangements involving WISCO and China Minmetals.
-The agreements involving Wisco and Minmetals that affect the ownership and governance of Century are summarized, while matters involving Wisco and Minmetals with respect to Century's interests in its iron ore properties (which are summarized in Schedules B-1 through B-5) are summarized in the discussion under "Corporate Structure".
+The agreements involving WISCO and Minmetals that affect the ownership and governance of Century are summarized, while matters involving WISCO and Minmetals with respect to Century's interests in its iron ore properties (which are summarized in Schedules B-1 through B-5) are summarized in the discussion under "Corporate Structure".